manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-11-13-scalable-heroku-worker-for-sidekiq.markdown

 ## Ready to go!

-At this point we're ready to deploy our application to Heroku and let the autscaler automaticly create and destroy a Worker whenever it needs to process tasks from the Sidekiq queue.
+At this point we're ready to deploy our application to Heroku and let the autscaler automaticly create and destroy a worker dyno whenever it needs to process tasks from the Sidekiq queue.